 Food: Continental Breakfast and coffee will be provided

 Josh Hayden, leadership consultant and professor, will share some practices you can implement tomorrow to apply a spiritual model into your daily and even hourly decisions.
 This workshop will draw from both Ignatian discernment practices and evidence-based strategies for making wise decisions.
-We will also be joined by special guest Bill Kenny, President and Founder of Kenny Pipe and Supply, who will share his journey of faithful decision making, as well as how he guides others to make better decisions in their work.
+We will also be joined by special guests Bill Kenny, President and Founder of Kenny Pipe and Supply, and Jerome “Jerry” Regan, spiritual director.
 Join us for an interactive, inspiring and applicable session on Tuesday, July 23rd.